 Peter basically summarizes everything that Luke wrote in his first book, his Gospel.
 That he does so to a Gentile long before God calls Saul/Paul to go to the Gentiles, is incredibly important.
-In Year C, I wrote at some length about what I believe to be one of Luke's larger purposes in contributing a third Gospel to those that already existed (he clearly knew Matthew and Mark's gospels) and then also adding on another book, The Acts of the Apostles.
+I have written elsewhere about what I believe to be one of Luke's larger purposes in contributing a third Gospel to those that already existed (he clearly knew Matthew and Mark's gospels) and then also adding on another book, The Acts of the Apostles.
 That purpose being to try to heal a breach that was growing wider and wider between Jewish and Gentile Christians.
 I won't try to go into all of that now, but I'll try to put some links to those other discussions at the end of this.